 Your homemade tiramisu will keep for 3-4 days in total the fridge.
 You can even freeze tiramisu for up to 3 months.

-Originally tiramisu was served in a round bowl but nowadays most folks use a rectangular dish as I have.
+Originally tiramisu was served in a round bowl but nowadays most folks use a rectangular dish as I have with my egg-free tiramisu.
 A square dish is also good.
 The oblong shape of the fingers makes them ideal for square and rectangular dishes.

 You can also serve tiramisu in individual portions layered in glasses.
 Just break the boudoir biscuits to fit your chosen glasses.